iPhone Calendar Not Syncing With Outlook (iOS 26): 13 Fixes

 #14.
 Check iPhone’s Default Calendar

-There will be multiple Outlook calendars listed in the array with various categories.
-And the calendar having the tick next to it will be featured on the iPhone.
+Multiple Outlook calendars will be listed in the array with various categories.
+The calendar with the tick next to it will be featured on the iPhone.
 Ensure that the desired calendar (Settings > Calendar Default Calendar) is present under such settings.

 #15.
 Manual Sync It Using iTunes

-Why is my outlook calendar not syncing with my iPhone calendar> is still the most significant issue because even after trying the possible workaround, the problem doesn’t go off.
+Why my outlook calendar is not syncing with my iPhone calendar> is still the most significant issue because the problem doesn’t go off even after trying the possible workaround, the problem doesn’t go off.
 Well, let’s cut the cake by manually syncing it using iTunes.

-Firstly, connect the iPhone to the PC using the cable, now after navigating to iTunes on your PC.
+Firstly, connect the iPhone to the PC using the cable, and then navigate to iTunes on your PC.

 1. Choose Devices > iPhone.